jekyll/jekyll/docs/_tutorials/csv-to-table.md

 ```
 {% endraw %}

-Our output table should look like this:
+With the code above, our output table should look like this:

 <table>
     <tr>